SafaMessaoud/DeepEEG/README.md

 First set the path to DeepEEG properly (Lin14).
 Then, run the training script train.sh.
 Do not forget to specify the patient on which the testing is performed.

+**Evaluating and Testing the Model:**
+Run the evaluation script evaluate.sh in a separate process.
+This will log evaluation metrics to TensorBoard which allows training progress to be monitored in real-time.
+You can use the same script to evaluate the model on thetest data.
+Make sure you set the path to the testing folder properly.

+**Tensorboard:**
+Run a TensorBoard server in a separate process for real-time monitoring of training progress and evaluation metrics.
+Once TensorBoard is running, navigate your web browser (preferably google chrome) to localhost:6006 to view the TensorBoard.